felixnyamweya/wpsso-schema-json-ld/readme.txt

 	* None.
 * *Improvements*
 	* Moved the product brand string value to a https://schema.org/Brand name.
+	* Added a 'priceValidUntil' property to all products to avoid a warning from the Google validator.
 * *Bugfixes*
 	* None.
 * *Developer Notes*